 |What upper division courses should I take in my first semester as a transfer student for this major?||

 The portal course for the Literature concentration is ENG 480: Junior Seminar (which is also the GWAR class for the major).
-As long as a transfer student has either completed the 6-unit LD course requirement or is taking one or both of those LD requirements concurrently, 480 is appropriate for a first semester transfer student.
+As long as a transfer student has either completed the 6-unit lower-division course requirement or is taking one or both of those lower-division requirements concurrently, ENG 480 is appropriate for a first semester transfer student.

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 Yes, from an AA-T in English.

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||English 250 (Variable topics) and ENG 218 (after taking ENG 114) both count for GE as well as the two lower-division requirements for the major.|

 |Are there entry or prerequisite requirements for these Freshmen courses?||

 GE Area A2